top of page

 “That was me.
 But it is not who I am now.”

-You are not defined by the job you tolerated.
+You are not defined by:

 You are defined by what you learned.